6 minutes read

 In this blog, we will explain what the FODMAP diet is, what it can mean for you, and how it plays its part in digestive health to potentially alleviate symptoms such as constant bloating, a heavy stomach feeling, excess gas, constipation, and diarrhea.

-What is the FODMAP diet?
+What is the low FODMAP diet?

-The FODMAP diet was developed in 2004 by scientists at Monash University and works by excluding certain carbohydrates from the diet to establish whether they are causing dysbiosis in the gut microbiome, leading to painful and uncomfortable symptoms in relation to irritable bowel syndrome (IBS) or small intestinal bacteria overgrowth (SIBO).
+The low FODMAP diet was developed in 2004 by scientists at Monash University and works by excluding certain carbohydrates from the diet to establish whether they are causing dysbiosis in the gut microbiome, leading to painful and uncomfortable symptoms in relation to irritable bowel syndrome (IBS) or small intestinal bacteria overgrowth (SIBO).

 What does FODMAP stand for?